Nasal cycle

-The nasal cycle is the unconscious alternating partial congestion and decongestion of the nasal cavities in humans and other animals.
+The nasal cycle is the subconscious alternating partial congestion and decongestion of the nasal cavities in humans and other animals.
 This results in greater airflow through one nostril with periodic alternation between the nostrils.
 It is a physiological congestion of the nasal conchae, also called the nasal turbinates (curled bony projections within the nasal cavities), due to selective activation of one half of the autonomic nervous system by the hypothalamus.
 It should not be confused with pathological nasal congestion.